karavanlarp/karavanlarp.github.io/eng/rules/racesclasses.md

 Each character starts the game with 50 staurus or an equal amount of Free Lands currency.
 The character also starts with the equipment noted in their class description.
 Resources such as components and apeiron are provided by the GM.
 The equipment is generally the responsibility of the player, but the GM-s may be contacted for the loan of costuming elements.
 The list of equipment required to use skills can be found in [Appendix 5: Equipment](/eng/rules/equipment.html).

-**Death:** A playerís Character Points do not expire upon the characterís death.
+**Death:** A player‚Äôs Character Points do not expire upon the character‚Äôs death.
 The player may use them to create a new character for the next game.
-The new character cannot be closely related to the previous character and cannot use the previous characterís resources or contacts.
+The new character cannot be closely related to the previous character and cannot use the previous character‚Äôs resources or contacts.

 **How to gain Character Points?**